astoilkov/jsblocks-docs/syntax/context-properties.md

 </div>
 ```

-> Note: All context properties are prefixed with $
+> All context properties are prefixed with $

 But what exactly is a context and when it changes.
 In the above example
 the context outside and inside the `<ul>` element is different.
 The context